wescc-dev/gogo/gopher-root/README.md

 ### Environment Variables

 Reasonable default environment variables are in the .env file.
-You can edit this file or export environment variables in the shell used to run GoGopher.
+You can edit this file or export environment variables in the shell used to run GoGo.
 EXPORTED environments, including those you set in your IDE or Docker container, will take precedent over the .env file.

 ```
 TITLE="Wes C's Official Gopher Hole"